Time: 10 am - Rain or Shine!

 Spencer, Ohio 44275

-Welcome to the greatest Field Day an anywhere!
-On Field Day there is something for everyone here at Queen Right Colonies, held in conjunction with the Great Lorain County Beekeepers Association, more door prizes, more games, more to see and do than any beekeeping event anywhere.
-In addition, there are non-beekeeping things to see and do as well such as: Alpaca sheering demo, tours of the farm, visit our mirage of livestock that include Mouflon Sheep, Muntjac Deer, Fallow Deer, Zebu Cattle, White Peacocks, Pigmy Goats, Red Fox, various species of birds, more White Homers than anywhere, plus it is all FREE.
-Tour an authentic Amish starter home, which we have converted into a shop for gifts and antiques.
-As you can see, this is not just for beekeepers but friends and family as well.
-The emphasis will always be on beekeeping but everyone is welcome here.
+Welcome to the greatest Field Day anywhere!
+An event of this size is always an adventure, to learn all you can and have fun while your doing it!
+The LCBA/QRC Field Day is really an event for everyone because it has something for everybody.
+Held here at Queen Right Colonies, a 17-acre century farm, in conjunction with the Great Lorain County Beekeepers Association.
+Get ready for more door prizes, more games, more to see and do than any beekeeping event anywhere.
+In addition, there are non-beekeeping events and things to see and do, such as Alpaca Shearing Demo, Tours of the Farm, meet our menagerie of livestock that include Prevost Squirrels, Mouflon Sheep, Muntjac Deer, Fallow Deer, Zebu Cattle, White Peacocks, Pygmy Goats, Red Fox, Aoudad Sheep, various species of birds, more White Homing Pigeons than you will see anywhere in one place, plus it is all FREE.
+Tour an authentic Amish starter home, which has been converted into an Antique & Gift Shop.
+As you can see, this is not just an event for beekeepers, but for friends and family as well.
+The emphasis will always be on beekeeping and everyone is welcome here.

 We are also fortunate to have Peggy Garnes, OSBA president.
-Peggy is a beekeeper with 20 yrs. experience keeping 140 colonies, queen breeder and nuc producer, traveling speaker for OSBA and past Western Reserve Representative.
-Peggy will do an open hive, one hour class on, “How and When to Requeen.”
+Peggy is a beekeeper with 20 years experience keeping 140 colonies, queen breeder, nuc producer, and traveling speaker for OSBA and past Western Reserve Representative.
+Peggy will do a two part open hive class on, “Assessing (Part 1) and Maintaining (Part 2) Colony Health.”

-We always address the current new beekeeper or the beekeeper wishing a refresher class, which is why we will be offering the topics of “All Things New” and “What should I be doing now and for the rest of the beekeeping season.”
-This class will be taught by John Rose and Phil Bartosh; both of these gentlemen have eight to ten years of experience working with and teaching new beekeepers.
+We always address the current new beekeeper or the beekeeper wishing for a refresher class, which is why we will be offering the topics of My First Year of Beekeeping Part 1 and Part 2.
+These classes will be taught by John Rose and Phil Bartosh; both of these gentlemen have eight to ten years of experience working with and teaching new beekeepers.
 Phil is the current Cuyahoga County Bee Inspector.

-Field Day is here again!
-Saturday, June 6th starts 10 a.m. promptly, come early to register, 9:30 am.
-This is a free event for the whole family sponsored by LCBA and Queen Right Colonies (QRC).
+Saturday, June 5th starts 10 a.m. promptly, come early to register, 9:30 am.
+This is a free event for the whole family sponsored by LCBA and QRC.
 Come and bring a friend and don't forget your veil.
 Parking will be available in the west field or at the QRC blue warehouse west of the farm and walk to the event.